MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-mfa.md

 - Check the sign-in logs for failed MFA sign-in attempts.
     - Look for patterns like common IP address locations or multiple failed sign-ins from the same user.
+- Use the [sign-in diagnostic](howto-use-sign-in-diagnostics.md) from the sign-in logs.
-- Check your system and network health to see if an outage or update matches the time frame with the spike occurred.
+- Check your system and network health to see if an outage or update matches the time frame as the anomaly.
 - Check the audit logs for recent policy changes that could have triggered the spike.

 ## Next steps